-UB is on track to install approximately 12 megawatts of on-site solar within the year, which will consist of the ground-mounted arrays as well as roof tops.
-This will increase campus capacity by 15 times current levels.
+UB is on track to install approximately 12 megawatts of on-site solar within the year, which will consist of ground-mounted arrays as well as rooftops.
+This will increase campus capacity by 15 times the current levels.
 In addition to the on-site work, a consortium of local institutions, including UB, is also drafting an off-site RFP that will boost overall acquisition to 50% of UB’s overall electricity consumption.

 Captain: Ryan McPherson, chief sustainability officer

 Avis Grundler, Utilities Specialist/Analyst, Facilities Finance